butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 [日本語(非公式)](https://economylife.net/civitai-helper-webui-install/)

 # Notice
 **This extension now is very stable and works well for many people.
-If you have an issue, read this document and check console log window's detail.
-I don't have time to explain everything to people again and again.**
+If you have an issue, check console log window's detail and read [common issue](#common-issue) part**

+If you want to claim it doesn't work, check this first: [Claim Wall](claim_wall.md)

 # Stable-Diffusion-Webui-Civitai-Helper
 Stable Diffusion Webui Extension for Civitai, to handle your models much more easily.

 Civitai: [Civitai Url](https://civitai.com/models/16768/civitai-helper-sd-webui-civitai-extension)